 Water is the main ingredient in substantially all of our products.
-It is also a limited resource in many parts of the world, facing unprecedented challenges from overexploitation, increasing pollution and poor management.
-As demand for water continues to increase around the world, and as the quality of available water deteriorates, we may incur increasing production costs or face capacity constraints that could adversely affect our profitability.
+It is also a limited resource in many parts of the world, facing unprecedented challenges from overexploitation, increasing demand for food and other consumer and industrial products whose manufacturing processes require water, increasing pollution and poor management, lack of physical or financial access to water, sociopolitical tensions due to lack of public infrastructure in certain areas of the world and the effects of climate change.
+As demand for water continues to increase around the world, and as the quality of available water deteriorates, we may incur increasing production costs or face capacity constraints and the possibility of reputational damage, which could adversely affect our profitability.
 We obtain water from various sources in our territories, including springs, wells, rivers and municipal and state water companies pursuant to concessions granted by governments in our various territories.
 Water scarcity or changes in governmental regulations aimed at rationing water in the regions where we operate could affect our water supply and therefore our business.

 Some of the countries in which we operate have experienced prolonged periods of drought.
-For example, in Brazil we have experienced periods of drought and water quality problems, all of which may directly affect the standard of our products and production costs, especially if water treatment ends up being necessary.
-In the event that these drought periods continue and are prolonged over time, the costs of our operations could be significantly affected due to water scarcity and consequent power shortages.
+For example, in 2021 Brazil we experienced periods of drought and water quality problems.
+In the event that these drought periods occur and are prolonged over time, the costs of our operations could be significantly affected due to water scarcity and consequent power shortages.
 Similarly, in the event that a drought situation worsens, the authorities could be forced to issue new laws and regulations that could limit or restrict the sale of our products, which could adversely affect our financial results.